 In a climate where migration is one of the most urgent humanitarian issues of our time, it is necessary to examine how U.S. visual culture obscures the deaths that happen at its borders.
 Resisting false closure, this paper treats absence as a site of potential by proposing the abandoned rafts as sites for alternative memorials to the lost balseros.

-A revised chapter of this paper appeared in Sightlines, published by the Graduate Program in Visual & Critical Studies at California College of the Arts, 2015, pp. 192–212.
+A revised chapter of this Master’s thesis appeared in Sightlines, published by the Graduate Program in Visual & Critical Studies at California College of the Arts, 2015, pp. 192–212.